 This page outlines requirements for the Contemporary Dance major (BA, Contemporary Dance).
 Students can also study this subject as a minor or as part of a self-designed major (BA or BS, Liberal Arts).
 Students interested in dance who major in The Arts can choose the Arts in Context concentration (BA, The Arts), in which they combine the study of dance with the study of a liberal arts discipline.
 Many courses in the Contemporary Dance curriculum are suitable for students with any degree of previous experience, and the participation of nonmajors is encouraged.

-The curriculum of the Dance program is structured around four focus areas:
+The curriculum of the Contemporary Dance program is structured around four focus areas:

 In Lang's "choreographic research" courses, students explore varied approaches to the creative process as conceived and employed by some of the field's most adventurous contemporary practitioners.
 These courses frame dance making as a series of investigatory acts, an arena for research and discovery.
 Students work individually and collaboratively as choreographers and learn methods to describe, analyze, and critique one another's movement studies.

 Lang Dance students engage in a range of academic seminars, analyzing dance through a variety of methodological and theoretical approaches and honing their skills as readers and writers.
 Working closely with faculty and peers (including students majoring in music, visual arts, theater, and a range of other disciplines) students think critically about the body and consider the opportunities and challenges that come with analyzing movement.
 In addition to considering dance in relation to other art forms, students learn to situate dance within social and cultural contexts.